 Also Read: How to claim tax benefit on tuition fees under Section 80C

-9. Transport Allowance and Medical Reimbursement: Both these allowances were available till FY 2017-18.
-However, from FY 2018-19, standard deduction of Rs 40,000 has been introduced in lieu of transport allowance and medical reimbursements.
+Transport Allowance and Medical Reimbursement: Both these allowances were available till FY 2017-18.
+However, from FY 2018-19, the standard deduction was introduced in lieu of transport allowance and medical reimbursements.